chrisbergeron/nzbget-elasticsearch/README.md

 Fell free to create a Pull Request (PR) and submit improvements.
 I'm new to Python and there are a lot of areas for improvement in this plugin.

-##Roadmap:##
+## Roadmap: ##
-Separate Show Name, Episode Name, Season and Episode info, Quality and Crew into separate fields.
+- Separate Show Name, Episode Name, Season and Episode info, Quality and Crew into separate index fields in Elastic.
+- Add case statement to parse and map NZBGet output codes into disposition names

 Learn more about NZBGet here:
 - [Home page (nzbget.net)](http://nzbget.net) - for first time visitors, learn more about NZBGet;
-- [Downloads](http://nzbget.net/download) - get the binaries and sources;
-- [Documentation](http://nzbget.net/documentation) - installation manuals, HOW-TOs, API;
 - [Forum](http://forum.nzbget.net) - get support, share your ideas, scripts, add-ons.